 - Friends and family: the time you want to spend or things you want to do with your friends and family.

 - Community: if you’re going to do any volunteering or helping out in your local area

 You may have goals in other areas of your life; spend a little time thinking about what you want to achieve, why, and how you might do it.

 When thinking about goals, you have to make sure that these are your goals and not what other people want or what you think other people want.

 From this process of writing down what you want, the reasons you want it and how you might go about it, you should be able to draft a few short lines or paragraph about your purpose statement.

 What is it that you are trying to achieve either in the short term or the long term?
 This should be an inspiring statement to you to help pull and push you in the right direction.

 If you want to get out of debt, you need to have something to aim towards; being debt-free could be one of them but will it be inspiring enough to take action.

-If you identify goals in several areas of your life connected to your being debt-free, this may well be a more inspiring way to stay focused and get out of debt.
+Identifying goals in several areas of your life connected to your being debt-free may be a more inspiring way to stay focused and get out of debt.

 If you are in a debt crisis, you may need specialist help from organisations like these below.